guilhermefarto/decision-tree-classifier-scikit/README.md

 * generate and export PDF and PNG with decision tree graph

 `-o OUTPUTFILENAME, --outputFileName OUTPUTFILENAME` *(optional)*
-* output filename for PDF and PNG files
+* output file name for PDF and PNG files

 <a name="all-examples"></a>
 ## Examples